 - eggshell is typically best for walls

-- semi-gloss for trim
+- semi-gloss for trim and doors

 - flat/matte for ceilings

 But it’s really a matter of style and intention for the room.
+High-traffic areas will usually require a different paint sheen than low-traffic areas.

 When you are choosing the paint finish, there are a few questions to keep in mind: